bhvieira/bhvieira.github.io/blog/2020/11/RidgeOLS.md

 ## Intro

 Ridge regression is a linear (on parameters) regression technique.
-It was popularized in machine learning circles by Friedman, Hastie, Tibshirani and company, with the introduction of the elastic-net, that generalizes the ridge when the LASSO weighting is set to zero.
+It was popularized in machine learning circles by Friedman, Hastie, Tibshirani and company, with the introduction of the elastic-net, that generalizes the Ridge when the LASSO weighting is set to zero.
 It's often taken as the benchmark that other algorithms are compared to, since it's a powerful yet simple technique that gives good results in practice.
 But it's root lay on deeper grounds.
 It's an estimation technique that trades reductions in variance for tolerable increases in bias.